bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 nothing to commit, working directory clean
 ```

+### R10K Notes

+So we've configured R10K, but it's not going to magically run itself.

+We previously talked about configuring the **postrun_command** in the **puppet.conf** to run our
+`r10k deploy environment` command every 30 minutes, and we could certainly do that, but something
+more interesting would be to setup GitLab to trigger R10K automatically every time someone
+pushes to the control repo.

+Let's look at how we can setup a post-receive hook...

 ### Git post-receive hook

 Let's setup a **post-receive hook** which will ssh from GitLab to the puppet master and run r10k for us.